Jon-AL/4471---Therapy-Support-App/README.txt

 Project build details.

 Please build the project inside IntelliJ CE.
 You will need to install Gradle and an emulator device.
 A recommended emulator is Pixel 6.

+Please clone the project.

+The project runs on openJDK11, SDK 32, gradle 7.2.1, and android 32.

 Build References: